ZamyArkreNendmed/MoLang-Exploration/experimental_queries.md

 ### query.scoreboard
 * This MoLang entity query takes one argument which is the name of the scoreboard entry for an actor.
 It returns the specified scoreboard value for this entity.
+* Note that this MoLang query only functions properly in Resource Pack when the scoreboard itself has a setdisplay of sidebar.

 | Argument Index | Type   | Default Value | Description                               |
 |----------------|--------|---------------|-------------------------------------------|